emmaszc/VBA-Stocks/README.md

 ## Background

-This project uses VBA scripting to analyze stock market data and complete the following tasks:
+This project uses VBA scripting to analyze stock market data.

 The script loops through all the stocks for one year and outputs: